-Michigan Child's Death Puts Spotlight On Clash Between Medicine and Religion
+Michigan Child's Death Puts Spotlight On Clash Between Medicine And Religion

 The case of a Michigan couple charged in the death of their 10-month-old daughter is bringing to light a debate about withholding medical care because of religious beliefs.